GurSych/CelluarAutomatonLibrary/README.md

 ```

 > [!WARNING]
-> Neighbour-cell's pointer is `nullptr` if the cell we check is on the border of automaton's map and such neighbour doesn't exist
+> Neighbour-cell's pointer is `nullptr` if the cell we check is on the border of automaton's map and such neighbour doesn't exist<br>You should always check that pointer isn't `nullptr`

 _This section hasn't been complited yet..._